Welcome to Laclede County Missouri

 COVID- 19 Info

-Pacific is CLOSED from Junction of Iowa and Innsbruck to Hwy F, Due to Potential Sinkhole.
+Pacific is continued to be CLOSED from the Junction of Iowa and Innsbruck to Hwy F, Due to Potential Sinkhole for a additional 30-60 days for further evaluation.

 Laclede County lies in South West Missouri, and is bordered by Camden, Dallas, Webster, Wright, Texas, and Pulaski Counties.
 Laclede County encompasses 768 square miles.
 It was organized February 24, 1849 and was named after Pierre Laclede, founder of St. Louis, Missouri.
 Learn More